mint-lang/mint-website/docs/Reference.md

 1. **Module Declaration**: All reference files belong to the `References` module
 2. **Constant Name**: Use UPPERCASE_WITH_UNDERSCORES matching the topic
-3. **MARKDOWN Block**: Content is written in Markdown with syntax highlighting enabled
+3. **Markdown Block**: Content is written in Markdown with syntax highlighting enabled
-4. **Proper Indentation**: Maintain consistent indentation within the MARKDOWN block
+4. **Proper Indentation**: Maintain consistent indentation within the Markdown block

 ### Mixed Content Example